shyam-ramakrishnan/personal_web/content/home/works.md

 **Part Time Internship:**

 * Was selected as a Student Developer Intern in 2017 Programme Management Lite Internship with the Office of Information Technology at NCSU
-* Worked with NC State’s Identity and Access Management team and was involved in the implementation of Oracle Identity Manager system
+* Worked with the Identity and Access Management team and implemented Oracle Identity Manager system

 ---